blepore/AzureNotes/CustomImageTransfer.md

 # Prepare image

 This page gives you just about all you need to prepare the image for Azure.
-Follow these steps: https://docs.microsoft.com/en-us/azure/virtual-machines/linux/create-upload-ubuntu
+Important - you should follow the steps on this page, the steps below are what I did at the time but this page will be updated with any new changes/requirements: https://docs.microsoft.com/en-us/azure/virtual-machines/linux/create-upload-ubuntu

 ```
 # sudo apt-get update
 # sudo apt-get install linux-generic-hwe-16.04 linux-cloud-tools-generic-hwe-16.04